 - 4.2 The PRA expects to have access to certain categories of financial and regulatory information for every international bank in order to be able to assess whether it would meet threshold conditions on authorisation and continue to meet them on an ongoing basis, and to assess the impact that the firm's activities may have on the stability of the UK financial system.
 The level of detail will vary according to the size and complexity of the firm's business.
-The PRA also expects to receive a broader range of information in situations where the international bank is larger and hence poses a higher risk to financial stability, or where its business is more highly integrated with overseas operations and hence more at risk from activities outside of the PRA's direct supervision. - 4.3 The PRA also follows, and expects other supervisory authorities to follow, the guidance provided by relevant international committees (the Basel Committee on Banking Supervision in particular) concerning supervisory co-operation.
+The PRA also expects to receive a broader range of information in situations where the international bank poses a higher risk to financial stability, or where its business is more highly integrated with overseas operations and hence more at risk from activities outside of the PRA's direct supervision. - 4.3 The PRA also follows, and expects other supervisory authorities to follow, the guidance provided by relevant international committees (the Basel Committee on Banking Supervision in particular) concerning supervisory co-operation.
 In practice, the PRA finds certain aspects particularly conducive to constructive relationships and effective supervision.
 These matters of what might be regarded as 'good practice' are included in Box 1 below under 'Examples of information that the PRA sees when a strong and co-operative relationship exists with home state supervisors and firms'.
-These are illustrative rather than a substitute for internationally agreed standards of co-operation. - 4.4 Appropriate visibility of group risks is achieved by a combination of an effective co-operative relationship with the home state supervisor and appropriate information sharing by the home state supervisor and the firm.
-For each firm that is part of an international group, commensurate with its systemic importance and the degree of cross-border integration of its UK business, the PRA:
+These are illustrative rather than a substitute for internationally agreed standards of co-operation.